skial/uhu/README.md

 isMac(?input:File):Bool;
 ```

+## Veprim ##

+Veprim is an extension to the [FEffects](http://code.google.com/p/feffects/) tween library.
+Current only adds the option of ```requestAnimationFrame```
+being used.
+More javascript specific addition will hopefully be added.

+Once I'm happy with the changes, I will try and get the changes accepted back into the FEffects library.

 ## _ALPHA_ Jumla ##

 Jumla is currently a very tiny Haxe Macro helper class.
 Helps remove switch statements and find the